merhasmukh/Full_Stack_Data_Science/README.md

 # Full_Stack_Data_Science

-Here also you find all the details and materials related to full stack data sciene.
+Here you find all the details and materials related to full stack data science.

 -> Python
 -> Stats